Reggie Evans

-Reginald Jamaal Evans (born May 18, 1980) is an American professional basketball player who now plays in the Big 3 league.
-While limited in his offensive game, Evans was known for his rebounding, tenacity and hustle on the defensive end.
+Reginald Jamaal Evans (born May 18, 1980) is an American former professional basketball player who last played in the Big3 League.
+A Power forward, Evans played 13 seasons in the NBA with seven teams.
+Evans was known for his rebounding, tenacity and hustle on the defensive end.

 College career

 Evans attended Coffeyville Community College in Coffeyville, Kansas from 1998 to 2000 and then transferred to the University of Iowa.
 In 2001, he led the nation in free throws attempted, free throws made, and double-doubles.
-He also led the Big Ten Conference in rebounding in 2001 and 2002, was named Big Ten Tournament MOP in 2001, second-team All-Big Ten in 2002, and Honorable Mention All-American in 2001.
+He also led the Big Ten Conference in rebounding and double doubles in 2001 and 2002, was named Big Ten Tournament Most Outstanding Player in 2001, second-team All-Big Ten in 2002, and Honorable Mention All-American in 2001.

 Professional career

 Seattle SuperSonics (2002–2006)

 Evans signed with the Seattle SuperSonics as a free-agent in 2002, where he became known for his tenacious rebounding.
 In 2004–05, he led the league in rebounds-per-minute-played after finishing in the top 10 the two previous seasons.
 Despite playing under 24 minutes per game, he finished ninth in the NBA in total rebounds.
 A 2005 statistical analysis published on ESPN determined that on average, Evans will rebound one quarter of all shots missed while he is in a game.
-In the 2006 season this dipped to 21.5 percent, however, this was still good enough to edge out teammate Marcus Camby for the best rebound rate in all of basketball.
+In the 2006 season this dipped to 21.5 percent, however, this was still good enough to edge out teammate Marcus Camby for the best rebound rate in the NBA.

 Evans made the news on December 6, 2005, when he was absent for the opening minutes of the second half in a loss to the New York Knicks.
 Circumstances did not allow Evans to take a steroid test prior to the game, so a league official required that it be done at halftime.
 Evans laughed off the suggestion he was under suspicion.
 "I've been clean since I've been in the league.
 I've been clean since I've been in college.
 I've been clean since I've been in high school, middle school, elementary school.
 I'm just cleaner than clean.
 I'm cleaner than Pine-Sol."

 Evans's best statistical season came to a halt on January 3, 2006, when the Sonics front office dismissed head coach Bob Weiss and promoted assistant Bob Hill to replace him.
 In Hill's new system, Evans lost his starting spot and his minutes were drastically reduced.